The Best “Pick-Your-Chain” Framework: Navigate Rollups, L1s and L2s

 → Read more: ABC’s Modular Bridging

-Q2.3: Do you prioritize A) performance and cost efficiency, or are you willing to trade that for B) custom consensus validator setup and execution control?
+Q2.3: Do you prioritize A) performance and cost efficiency, or B) custom validator setup?

 A: I care more about performance and cost → Go to Q2.4